OnionUI/Onion/website/docs/04-emulators/05-miscellaneous/15-superbroswar.md

 Super Mario War / Super Cat Wars is a fan-made multiplayer Super Mario Bros.
 Very customizable with many mods.
 Onion includes the Retroarch core.
 The standalone version (which includes the multiplayer mode) will be distributed as a port in the Onion Ports repository.
-The RetroArch core version allows to fight against enemies controlled by the computer.
+The RetroArch core version allows you to fight against enemies controlled by the computer.

 ## 2 main assets: